What five things do companies need to think about when creating a successful hyperlocal delivery model?

 This program brings more of the costs and customer service under the control of Amazon, and the smaller entrepreneurs get to operate under the giant company’s name.
 Amazon said that the program is aimed to enable hundreds of small businesses to get started and will hire tens of thousands of new delivery drivers countrywide.
 Given the current trucker shortage and carrier strikes in the US, transportation costs are on the rise for many businesses, and this solution helps to lower them.

 Not only are final mile logistics expensive when it comes to assets and providers, but a poor home delivery experience can also have a negative impact on a brand’s reputation.
 In many cases, the last mile delivery is the first “personal contact” between the consumer and the product.
 Was the packaging damaged?
 Was the delivery driver rude?
 Did he deliver within the window of time I asked for?
 Many different situations can turn an otherwise positive perception into a negative.
-Almost 100% of shoppers also say they would like delivery date estimates, yet more than half of retailers currently don’t offer this feature.
+Almost 100% of shoppers also say they would like delivery date estimates, yet more than half of retailers and manufacturers currently don’t offer this feature.

 Rightly so, the focus placed on last mile delivery is important because, in many cases, this could be your key differentiator.
 Organizations like Amazon Prime, Amazon Now, and Wayfair have set precedent.
-Consumers can choose to shop anywhere they want and easily find product alternatives from other retailers – which is why it is so important to provide exceptional service and gain market share while building brand loyalty.
+Consumers can choose to shop anywhere they want and easily find product alternatives from other retailers/manufacturers – which is why it is so important to provide exceptional service and gain market share while building brand loyalty.

 So what do companies need to think about when creating a successful last mile delivery model?